website

 Types of Protein

-All these make the buying decision harder.
-This complexity often results in no decision and leaving the store empty-handed or with the wrong product.
+So, the buying decision is harder, and this perceived complexity often leads to no decision, leaving the store empty-handed or with a suboptimal product.

-On this page, we try to help decode what's available, what this means, and why we only sell a 1kg vanilla flavoured whey protein isolate.
+On this page, we will try to help decode what's available, what this means, and why we sellwhat we sell.

 Types and variants or protein available